What's inside this article:

 Manage the status and publish

-- Published: The page is published and is available on the public site.
+- Published: The page is published.

 Change the status using the selector at the top of the edit page.
 For example, to change the status from Draft to Edited: